ywatanabe1989/winpymacs/01_Install_Ubuntu_on_Windows_11/README.md

 ## Set USERNAME & PASSWORD for your Ubuntu account

+## Set DNS Server of Your Windows Machine as 8.8.8.8 and 8.8.4.4
+I had an issue of quite a slow Internet connection from wsl2 Ubuntu.
+For more details, please see https://www.thewindowsclub.com/slow-lan-speed-on-windows

 ## [Optional] Allocate CPU & Memory Usage
 ```
 \> notepad "$env:USERPROFILE\.wslconfig"